romainsacchi/wurst-premise-training-2024/README.md

 It is  best to install the following listed software before the course.

-We ask the participants to download and install Anaconda and Git before the course:
+We ask the participants to download and install Anaconda (or the Python environment manager of your choice) and Git before the course:

 - Anaconda: https://www.anaconda.com/products/distribution